 By suggesting pembrolizumab (Keytruda) in conjunction with chemotherapy as a first-line treatment for patients with malignant pleural mesothelioma, the European Medicines Agency’s Committee for Medicinal Products for Human Use (CHMP) has made a major advancement in the fight against mesothelioma.

-This proposal represents a significant advancement in the treatment of this difficult and aggressive kind of cancer and is supported by encouraging clinical trial findings.
+This proposal represents a significant advancement in treating this difficult and aggressive cancer and is supported by encouraging clinical trial findings.

-The ruling demonstrates the promise of pembrolizumab, a novel immunotherapy that, when paired with conventional chemotherapy, will increase mesothelioma patients’ quality of life and survival rates.
+The ruling demonstrates the promise of pembrolizumab, a novel immunotherapy that will increase mesothelioma patients’ quality of life and survival rates when paired with conventional chemotherapy.

 For people with non-epithelioid mesothelioma, a form of the disease notorious for its aggressiveness and lack of effective treatment options, this will offer much-needed hope and optimism.